What positions exist at camp?

-Working at camp in any capacity allows you to participate in community-building, to take on a leadership role, and to build your skills of communication and problem solving.
+Working at camp in any capacity allows you to participate in community-building, to take on a leadership role, and to build your skills of communication, problem solving, and thinking on the fly.
 A summer at camp requires you to be open and communicative with the other people you are working with, and to step in when you see issues arising.
 Friends you make as a camp counselor are often friends for life, and you will probably laugh harder in this job than in any job.

 Do I need any special skills to work at camp?

-Friends Camp requires staff members to have experience working with kids, an openness to Quaker values and living, and the ability to lead fun activities.
+Friends Camp requires staff members to have experience working with kids (or comparable family experience), an openness to Quaker values and living, and the ability to lead fun activities.
 Each summer, we also look to hire a certain number of lifeguards and staff proficient in boating, as well as staff who are excellent kitchen helpers, and staff who are trained in Wilderness First Aid.
 Your specific skills– magic tricks, volleyball, or accordion– may have a place here.
 Make sure to tell us about them on your application!

 How stressful is working at camp?